 Flood Warning means a flood is about to happen or is happening in your area.

 - Prepare a family emergency kit.
-Check out the Get a Kit page from the CDC for tips on what to include.
+Check out a list of personal items from the CDC for tips on what to include.

 - Keep your cell phone charged.